Cisco-UKI-DevX/ASAonAWS-Ansible-Deployment/README.md

 ## Ansible playbook

+Now we have our AWS environment where it needs to be we can turn our attention towards the Ansible portion.

+I know this playbook could be made shorter and simplified with roles.
+However I wanted to give people the opportunity to use this playbook with Ansible when they're just getting started.

 ### Walkthrough

   - name: Create management interface
+    description: Create an network interface resource within AWS for our management within the region specified

   - name: Create outside interface
+    description: Create an network interface resource within AWS for our management within the region specified

   - name: Create inside interface
+    description: Create an network interface resource within AWS for our management within the region specified

   - name: allocate a new elastic IP inside a VPC in region
+    description: Allocate a public IP within our region to be assigned later to our device

   - name: allocate a new elastic IP inside a VPC in region
+    description: Allocate a public IP within our region to be assigned later to our device

   - name: Deploy virtual ASA

   - name: get public IP for our interface